Duality in finite element exterior calculus and Hodge duality on the sphere: Results and examples

 \section{Results and examples}

-We show that the coordinate transformation $\Phi$ induces correspondences between spaces of polynomial differential forms on $T^n$ and polynomial differential forms on $S^n$.
+We state our main result that the coordinate transformation $\Phi$ induces correspondences between spaces of polynomial differential forms on $T^n$ and polynomial differential forms on $S^n$.
 As a consequence of these correspondences, we easily obtain the duality relationships between the $\P$ and $\P^-$ spaces.
+We work with the standard simplex, but all of our results apply equally well to an arbitrary simplex, by using barycentric coordinates.

 \begin{theorem} The map $\Phi^*\colon\Lambda^k(T^n)\to\Lambda^k(S^n)$ induced by the coordinate transformation $\Phi$ gives the following correspondences between polynomial differential forms on the simplex and polynomial differential forms on the sphere.